Azure/azure-rest-api-specs/specification/monitor/resource-manager/readme.md

   transform: delete $["ResourceGroupNameParameter"]
   reason: ResourceGroupNameParameter is taken from v2/types.json
 - from: guestDiagnosticSettingsAssociation_API.json
   where: $.parameters
   transform: delete $["ResourceGroupNameParameter"]
   reason: ResourceGroupNameParameter is taken from v2/types.json
-- from: privateLinkScopes_API.json
-  where: $.parameters
-  transform: delete $["ResourceGroupNameParameter"]
-  reason: ResourceGroupNameParameter is taken from v2/types.json